alu042/GAN-NIK2020/README.md

-# _"Synthesizing skin lesion images using CycleGANs -- a case study"_, NIK2020
+# _Synthesizing skin lesion images using CycleGANs -- a case study_
 Color versions of the figures in _"Synthesizing skin lesion images using CycleGANs -- a case study"_, by Sondre Fossen-Romsaas, Adrian Storm-Johannessen and Alexander Selvikvåg Lundervold